 To the east is the spacious naturist beach at Pedn Vounder reached by a steep climb down from the coastal footpath near Treen.
 Pedn Vounder nude beach is sheltered and barely visible from the coast path, but can be cut off by the high tide and may require wading through waves to enter or leave.
-Check out a local view across the bay by webcam - in years with plentiful sand you can even walk all around the bay on the sand, but you need to be careful to come back in time so as not to get stuck in a cove waiting for the tide to go out.
+In years with plentiful sand you can even walk all around the bay on the sand, but you need to be careful to come back in time so as not to get stuck in a cove waiting for the tide to go out.
 Proper walking shoes or boots are needed to climb down the last sheer rockface to reach the beach, and it is not easy to carry any equipment down or up and anything carried can get wet in the surf at the base of the path as the tide comes in.